EU fails to block U.S. tariffs in new WTO aircraft ruling -sources

 By Tim Hepher and Philip Blenkinsop

-PARIS/BRUSSELS, Dec 2 (Reuters) - The World Trade Organization has found that the European Union has failed to withdraw all subsidies to planemaker Airbus AIR.PA amid U.S. tariffs on European goods, three people familiar with the matter said.
+PARIS/BRUSSELS, Dec 2 (Reuters) - The World Trade Organization has found the EU has failed to withdraw all subsidies to planemaker Airbus, AIR.PA three people familiar with the matter said, a decision likely to permit the United States to maintain tariffs on European goods.

-A new compliance report to be published as soon as Monday found that the Airbus A350 jetliner continues to be subsidised as a result of earlier government loans, they said.
+A new compliance report, to be published on Monday at 4 p.m. in Geneva (1500 GMT), found that the Airbus A350 jetliner continues to be subsidised as a result of earlier government loans, they said.

-However, the WTO could scale back the amount of harm deemed to have been caused to U.S. rival Boeing BA.N, which influenced a decision to allow $7.5 billion of U.S. tariffs against the EU earlier this year, two of the people said.
+However, the WTO could scale back the amount of harm deemed to have been caused to U.S. rival Boeing BA.N, which influenced a decision to allow U.S. tariffs on $7.5 billion of EU imports, two of the people said.

 Neither the WTO nor the parties in the 15-year-old trade case, which involves mutual claims of billions of dollars of subsidies to both planemakers, had any immediate comment.

-The United States imposed tariffs on European goods including most Airbus planes and products from cheese to handbags and whisky in October.
+The United States imposed tariffs on European goods including most Airbus planes and products from cheese to olives and single-malt whisky in October.

-The $7.5-billion tariff ceiling approved by the WTO was based on the amount of economic damage believed to have been caused to Boeing as a result of European support to Airbus, mainly in the form of government loans for the A380 and A350.
+The $7.5-billion ceiling of damages approved by the WTO was based on the amount of economic damage believed to have been caused to Boeing as a result of European support to Airbus, mainly in the form of government loans for the A380 and A350.

 The WTO overruled EU attempts to halt the tariffs while Brussels brought forward new arguments to show that it had complied with earlier rulings, in a somewhat rare second compliance procedure.